 (Users unsubscribed / Emails sent) * 100

-Unsubscribe rate shows how many people clicked the unsubscribe link, without including people who reported your emails as spam.
+The unsubscribe rate shows how many people clicked the unsubscribe link, without including people who reported your emails as spam.
 Tracking this rate, you can notice reactions of your audience to changes such as new templates, different content or timing, and so on, and use this information to improve your emails.
-Sometimes subscribers are not yet ready for large changes, so if the unsubscribe rate suddenly grows, you should review recent modifications.
+Sometimes subscribers are not yet ready for large changes, so if the unsubscribe rate suddenly grows, you should review your recent modifications.